Description

 Cardboard palm plant care

-Light: Although this plant enjoys bright, indirect light, it can take slight shade.
-Avoid exposing it to direct sunlight, which can cause the leaves to yellow or brown.
+Light: While this plant thrives in bright, indirect light, it can tolerate some shade.
+Avoid exposing it to direct sunlight, as it can cause the leaves to yellow or brown.

 Water the plant on a regular basis, keeping the soil moist but not saturated.
 Allow the soil to slightly dry between waterings.

-Temperature: This plant enjoys warm temperatures in the 70s and 80s.
-It should not be exposed to temperatures below 50 degrees Fahrenheit.
+Temperature: The plant thrives in warm temperatures in the 70s and 80s and should not be exposed to temperatures below 50 degrees Fahrenheit.

-Soil: These plants can tolerate a variety of soil types as long as they have good drainage.
+Soil: These plants can tolerate a variety of soil types as long as they maintain good drainage.

-Pests: This plant is generally pest-resistant, however, it is susceptible to scale insects and mealybugs.
-If you spot any bugs, use a pesticide or bring the plant to a pest control professional.
+Pests: Generally, this plant is pest-resistant; however, it can be susceptible to scale insects and mealybugs.
+If you spot any bugs, use a pesticide or consult a pest control professional.

 Reviews